gchurch/raytracer/README.md

 # C++ Raytracer

 This is a raytracer graphics program created as part of the Computer Graphics unit at the Unversity of Bristol.
 The program is written in C++ and makes use of GLM and SDL.

+Features:
+- Antialiasing
+- Bounding box optimisation
+- Soft shadows

 ![Screenshot](./example_screenshot.bmp "screenshot")